8/21/2020

 Over the last few years Mayor Pro Tem Martin has been working diligently to accomplish several projects over many different levels of government.
 The accomplishments that, albeit slowly but consistently, have occurred over the last several years are largely due to his purposeful collaboration with Congressman Dan Crenshaw, State Representative Dan Huberty, State Senator Brandon Creighton, Texas Division Emergency Management Chief Nim Kidd, Mayor Sylvester Turner, and Chief Recovery Officer Stephen Costello.

-ninety-four-page technical report to Federal Emergency Management Agency (FEMA) identifying approximately 1,012,000 cubic yards of sand/sediment deposited immediately south and downstream of the mouth bar at Lake Houston and the West Fork San Jacinto.
+In April 2019, the City submitted a ninety-four-page technical report to Federal Emergency Management Agency (FEMA) identifying approximately 1,012,000 cubic yards of sand/sediment deposited immediately south and downstream of the mouth bar at Lake Houston and the West Fork San Jacinto.
 Based upon the technical analysis, the City concluded the material was deposited because of the Hurricane Harvey extreme storm event and requested federal assistance in the cost of removal.

 In response to the City's ninety-four-page study the United States Army Corps of Engineers (USACE) offered a four-page narrative disputing the City's claim for additional dredging of Hurricane Harvey related material, which ended the City's hydraulic dredging project in the San Jacinto River and Lake Houston.